 River Nile and its tributaries (canals and drains) are the main source of water in Egypt especially for the governorates allocated on the river banks and on its branches.
 Therefore, the quality of water was evaluated by measuring of Cd and Pb concentrations in south of El-Minya Governorate during 2014 (Table 2).
-The close difference between mean and median (Table 2) indicate the homogenous distribution of both metals and the unity of their source.
 Cadmium concentrations (Table 2), ranged from 1 to 48μg/l, exceed the permissible limit (3μg/l) for drinking water according to WHO (2011).
 Excess Cd could accumulate in the kidney and remains for many years causes irreversible kidney damage (Goyer, 1996).
 The kidney patients in the study area is presumed to have increased from 10 patient/million in 1974 to about 165 patient/million in 1995 and in 2005 it was 260 patient/million in El-Minya Governorate (El Minshawy and Kamel, 2006).
-Agricultural activities are considered as the most sources for Cd, where the Egyptian marine phosphorite used for manufacture of superphosphate fertilizers contains up to 20 ppm Cd (El-Kammar, 1974).
+Agricultural activities are considered as the most important sources for Cd, where the Egyptian marine phosphorite used for manufacture of super-phosphate fertilizers contains up to 20 ppm Cd (El-Kammar, 1974).
 Pesticides also can lead to high Cd content in the study area (Bowen, 1966).

-The highest concentration of Cd was recorded in sample number $S_8$ of $48\mu g/l$ close to Abu Qurqas Sugar factory due to throwing of human wastes or garbage (Al-Shiekh Sharf canal).
-The lower concentration was recorded in sample number $S_6$ ( $1\mu g/l$ ) which was picked up from the River Nile.
+The highest concentration of Cd was recorded in sample number $S_8$ of $48\mu g/l$ close to Abu Qurqas Sugar factory due to deposition of human wastes or garbage (Al-Shiekh Sharf canal).
+The lower concentration was recorded in sample number $S_6$ ( $1\mu g/l$ ) which was collected from the River Nile.
 These results are in line with those obtained Toufeek (2011) who recorded average Cd concentration 12.5 $\mu g/l$ at Aswan (southern Egypt), while Salman (2013) found that the Cd level in samples collected from Sohag Governorate were flocculated around $16\mu g/l$ .
 Therefore, Osman and Kloas (2010) mentioned that the average Cd concentration in the River Nile at Assuit was $6\mu g/l$ .